-Upgrade your sofa with some decorative leather throw pillows.
+Upgrade your decor with amazing decorative leather throw pillows that you made yourself!

 I love having decorative throw pillows on the couch.
 They are so easy to swap out for different seasons, and add a simple layer of design.

 When we added our leather accent chair to the living room I decided to add some decorative leather throw pillows to help tie in the leather.
 And I was hooked!

 The leather pillows added a layer of depth to our mostly bright and white living room.
 And they made it a bit more masculine for my husband.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 These decorative throw pillows are the perfect mix of feminine with soft ticking and floral fabrics.
 Mixed with faux leather to make them more masculine.
 Don’t they look amazing on our sofa?

 Leather throw pillows are becoming more popular!
 And why not, they look amazing on both leather and fabric sofas, chairs, and even beds.

 If you do not want to spend the money to buy some, you can make your own cheap throw pillow covers with faux leather!
 All the style of real leather, but without the big price tag.